What if my child is crying or disruptive during class?

-We love our Little Music classes but are moving away/nap times shifted/going on a last-minute African safari for the next 8 months.
+We love our Little Music classes but must withdraw from the program.
 Can I please get a refund?

-Refunds for the remainder of a session are possible only up to the second class of that session, with your attended classes deducted from the total refund amount.
-Unfortunately it is not possible to roll-over into the next session or use a payment from a previous discontinued session for a future one to “hold” a spot.
-If you do decide to discontinue after 2 classes, please let us know as a courtesy.
+Refunds are possible up to the second class of that session, with your attended class cost deducted from the total refund amount, plus a $10 administrative fee.
+It is not possible to roll-over into the next session, or use a payment from a previous discontinued session for a future one to “hold” a spot.

 I’m considering signing up, but first: can I do a demo or a free “intro” class?

-Little Music does not offer demo/intro classes and here is why: ours are very small and focused classes that feature a learning repertoire based on weekly repetition – the benefits of which cannot be gauged after only one class.
-Also, Suzuki focuses on community-building and a commitment by parents.
+Ours are very small and focused classes that feature a learning repertoire based on weekly repetition – the benefits of which cannot be gauged after only one class.
+Also, the Suzuki Method overall focuses on community-building between student families, and a commitment by parents.
 Since demo classes do not support the Suzuki Method principles and pedagogy, they are not on offer.
 Please click here to watch a short info-video about the exclusive educational experience Little Music offers.